+The Sierra Alta property is comprised of one exploration permit which consists of 90 mining claims comprising 2,700 hectares in the Asturias region in northwestern Spain.
 At the time that the Company receives formal notice that the property has been granted, from that date the concession will have a three year term renewable for an additional three year term.
 As of September 30, 2014, the Company wrote off the property to \$Nil given the uncertainty of the future development as a result of the formal notice of grant being outstanding.

-Los Vieros Property - Description
+Los Vieros Property - Description and Outlook

-The Los Vieros Property comprised three exploration permits that covered an area of 23,175 hectares.
-The Project was determined to have limited potential based on initial field reviews and the Company intends to relinquish the licenses in favour of focusing on other projects.
+The Los Vieros Property is comprised of three exploration permits that will expire on September 25, 2015, November 14, 2015 and November 15, 2015 respectively but are renewable for an additional three year term.
+The Project was determined to have limited potential based on initial field reviews and the Company does not intend on applying for an additional three year term.